AlTrAugsburg/AlTr-Network/README.txt

 See the demo version on http://altr.hol.es

 Wanna help?
-Write me an E-Mail: albertalberr@gmail.com
+Write me an E-mail: albertalberr@gmail.com

 CSS Framework Bulma used.
 More infos: http://bulma.io
 Important: inbox.php is the old version of inboxn.php Messages can't be read, if there is an code error in one message.
 This bug is going to be fixed soon.
-Last changes on 20.02.2018 by AlTrAugsburg
+Last changes on 27.02.2018 by AlTrAugsburg